michael-franke/michael-franke.github.io/_posts/2017-07-07-BF_computation.md

 First, it defines a function that takes a `betaParameter` argument for the beta-prior over `w` to be fed to JAGS.
-The function returns the samples of the data's likelihood under the prior.
+The function returns 200,000 samples of the data's likelihood under the prior.

 {% highlight r %}
-nSamples = 150000
+nSamples = 200000
 sample_likelihoods = function(betaParameter){
   # fix betaParameter for prior of w
   dataList$betaParameter = betaParameter